rv701/RC_DAT/README.md

 # RC DAT Reader
-GUI application to read rally comp DAT files and display stage results
+GUI application to read RC DAT files and display stage results

 # Python
 You can run the application from the python script.
 You will need to download the RC_DAT_GUI.py and RC.png files.